seclerp/OxyEngine/README.md

 For now, only Desktop operation systems are supported (**Windows, MacOS X, *Linux***).

 :exclamation:**Note:** Not all Linux distributions are supported by .NET Core.
-Check [list of supported OS](https://github.com/dotnet/core/blob/master/release-notes/2.0/2.0-supported-os.md) for details.
+Check **[list of supported OS](https://github.com/dotnet/core/blob/master/release-notes/2.0/2.0-supported-os.md)** for details.

 Your graphics card must support **OpenGL 3.2+**.

 ## Compatibility

 Because of platform-specific reasons, some modules may have trouble working on your operation system setup.
-Please read [compatibility notes](COMPATIBILITY.md) for details.
+Please read **[compatibility notes](COMPATIBILITY.md)** for details.

+There are also **list of libraries, that must be installed on your machine**.
+If you have troubles in running applications that use OxyEngine, please check **[this list](CROSSLIBS.md)**.

 ## Installing
 This section will show you how to install OxyEngine into your .NET Core 2.0 App.